This page contains information that is no longer current but remains on our site for reference purposes.

 The guidance memorandum does not change any current requirements for an H-1B petition, such as the requirement that beneficiary come to the U.S. to work temporarily in a specialty occupation; that the beneficiary is qualified for that position; and that a Labor Condition Application (LCA) specific to each location where the beneficiary will be working be filed with the Department of Labor.

 A detailed question and answer document on the guidance memorandum follows this Update.
-For more information on the H-1B nonimmigrant program and current Form I-129 processing times, visit www.uscis.gov or call the National Customer Service Center at (800) 375-5283.
+For more information on the H-1B nonimmigrant program and current Form I-129 processing times, visit www.uscis.gov or call the USCIS Contact Center at (800) 375-5283.